techfort/redisvue/README.md

 <img src="https://github.com/techfort/redisvue/blob/master/screenshot.png?raw=true" />

+## Workflow

+The app subscribes to keyspace notifications and receives events from the channel.
+Each message received specifies

 ## Screens

 ### Connect

 Specify the URL of the server and click connect.
 The status bar at the bottom will show a `connected` message with the URL of the server if the connection was successful.
 Default URL is `localhost:6379` for local redis installations.
+You can also specify a database to listen to, default is `0` (redis has 0-15 databases, named with their number, you cannot "name" a database).
+Lastly you can specify a pattern for the channel on which events are received.
+This is useful if you want to only watch keys that contain a certain string, eg. `tw_mc_*`.
+Make sure to put asterisks on both sides of the pattern if the pattern can be contained at any position in the string (eg `*tw_mc_*).

 ### Watch